 “I was only mentioning it.
 Forget it.
 I never said anything.”

 Lucy has been born with an arrested sense of humor, thinks Cat.
 He is not an ignorant man.
 “It’s in a magazine; it is a picture.
 It’s not as though I’m asking you to do anything.”

 “And the picture has leaped from the magazine to the wall.
 You require a porcelain sink in the kitchen.
 That is what you are saying.”

 “What I am saying Lucy, is that from time to time I would like to feel like a human being and not a stoop-shouldered kitchen slave.
 I am tired; I ache all the time.”

 “Posture, Cat Hobart.
 Straighten up, girl,” Lucy reached to put his arms around her, “You’re a fine figure of a woman when you straighten up.”
 She shrugged him off and returned the towel he had used to its spindle, the ticking’s blue stripes aligned to the vertical.

 I am the daughter of the man with the wolf smile.
 Her mother had kept a photograph of Lucy—“Archimedes Drye, your father”—dashing in a flight jacket with the peak of his Army Air Corps officer’s cap pulled, tugged and rumpled until it was smartly shapeless.
 His daughter—a child of this man who rained destruction and death across Europe.
 His daughter.
 They had written and talked for years, but not like this, not face-to-face.

 “So I am.
 And you would be Sarah,” he would say.

 “Lucy Hobart,” said Sarah Drye.

 “Cat.
 Perhaps and not quite.
 Humor me, daughter mine.
-Cat is my wife and we shall have a wee masquerade, you and I.”
+Cat is my wife and we shall have a wee secret, you and I.”

 next chapter »